Courtesy of Pádraig Mallon,North Channel between

 The open water quintet made their finish extra special by making landfall at Portpatrick Harbour to a regalia of RNLI lifeboats and crowds who had gathered for the annual RNLI festival.
 The Infinity V team receiving an escort from the RNLI John Buchanan Barr boat.

+The members of Infinity V were brought together by their common bonds of ice swimming and open water swimming in Camlough Lake; however, they were relative beginners in the open waters of the the North Channel.
 Both McShane and Belton's swim resume included participation in the Guinness Book-recognized record relay swim at Camlough lake in 2009.
 McShane, O'Hagan, and Grimes participated in the Ireland Ice Swimming 1K Championships.
 Burke was the sole veteran as he had his first taste and success in the channel with the Eleven Feet relay team in 2014.

 Infinity V's work up to the swim was not a smooth one with injuries and weather challenges, but each swimmer got over their personal challenges.
+The threat of Milo McCourt's big stick gave them a smile to help them on their way.

 "'Never get comfortable with the sea as it will always surprise you' is never too far from the thoughts of any swimmer as the rough waters of other North Channel swims this season proved," said Mallon.
 "But on this occasion, the surprise was the sweet gift of a powder blue sky that met its reflection on a flat calm blue sea.

+Three boats crossing on August 7th, each escorting North Channel aspirants to their destination.
 "Brian Meharg with Rohans More, the first Indian swimmer to make the crossing; Quentin Nelson with Guernsey man Adrian Sarchet; and Infinity Channel Swimming with Richard Lafferty and the Infinity V team.
 It was the first time three boats with a similar heading were on the Channel together.
 It may be a first of many as this channel begins to open up its offerings of success to swimmers of all abilities.
 Infinity V, in particular, showed that anything is possible."

 Burke was first to swim leave landfall at Robbie's Point just out of Donaghadee harbour Co.
 Down.
 "At 4:42 am dressed in jazzy jammer swim shorts, his favourite yellow CLWF silicone swim cap, green glow sticks to ensure his visibility at dawn, Burke had Bruce Springsteen's Dream Baby Dream reverberating in his head.
 Swimming on the week of his 50th birthday, his fast pace that challenged even Martin Mallon on many early mornings at the Newry Leisure Centre gave the team a good advance at high water."